angles-n-daemons/angles-n-daemons.github.io/content/posts/20221204-googles-claim-on-advertising.md

 Both stories are plausible, but the latter is more inline with my experience of Google lately.

 #### A Math-ier Description
 Let’s say that each person in a given month experiences has `z` life experiences, of which `ρ` percent generate `m` unique questions that a person thinks could be answered by Google.
 Using Google, the person performs an average of `k` searches for each question.
-Given these numbers, I assume `m * K` (number of questions, number of searches per question) generates `n` searches per month.
+Given these numbers, I assume `m * k` (number of questions, number of searches per question) generates `n` searches per month.
 These numbers could be 100.000 life experiences, 0.25% leading to using Google, which would be 250 questions a user googles, and 1.8 searches per question which would culminate in 450 total Google searches in a given month.

 ```
 Variable Legend